Here are five ways that your experiences with horses have made you into a more resilient person…

 2. You understand that things don’t always go the way you planned

-3. You know that hard work often triumphs talent
+3. You know that hard work can triumph talent

 As basketball coach Tim Notke said, “hard work beats talent when talent doesn’t work hard”.
 You can have the most naturally athletic animal on the planet, or be the most gifted rider in your county, but if you don’t buckle down and dig deep you’re unlikely to achieve.
 Often, it’s a matter of practicing the same mundane routine day in day out and ensuring that you’ve got the basics in place before moving onto bigger things.
 Your talent won’t take you anywhere if you don’t put the effort in, both in and out of the saddle.

 Literally.
-Unless they’re in need of an ambulance there are few horse riders who won’t get back on after they’re endured a fall.
+Unless they’re in need of an ambulance, there are few horse riders who won’t get back on after they’ve had a fall.
 In life, when you get knocked down it can be a struggle to dust yourself off and get back up.
 But those set backs are what make you stronger and make you appreciate the good days even more.